Special Education Service Delivery and Programs

 7) SUCCESS Program: SUCCESS is a transition-education program for students ages 18-21 who have an IEP and are pursuing a Maryland High School Certificate of Completion.
 Students considered for the program have completed at least 4 years in a comprehensive high school, have had work experience and exhibit potential for competitive employment.
 The program focuses on developing skills for independent living and functional academics and offers students a range of employment opportunities.

-8) Rock Creek School: RCS is a special education day-school that serves diverse functional academic, medical and behavioral needs, as appropriate, for students ages 3-21 who have significant cognitive disabilities and are working on a Maryland High School Certificate of Completion.
+8) Rock Creek School: Rock Creek is a special education program that serves diverse functional academic, medical and behavioral needs, as appropriate, for students; ages 3-21 who have significant cognitive disabilities and are working on a Maryland High School Certificate of Completion.
 While there is an emphasis on functional academics, instruction is also based on the Maryland College and Career-Ready Standards.
 Communication, decision-making, interpersonal, career/vocational, recreational/leisure and community-based skills as well as other IEP needs are addressed, as appropriate.
 Related services may include adapted art, music and physical education, assistive technology, occupational and physical therapy, and hearing, vision and speech/language services.